japila-books/apache-spark-internals/docs/SparkContext.md

 cancelJobGroup(groupId: String)
 ----

-`cancelJobGroup` requests `DAGScheduler` xref:scheduler:DAGScheduler.adoc#cancelJobGroup[to cancel a group of active Spark jobs].
+`cancelJobGroup` requests `DAGScheduler` scheduler:DAGScheduler.md#cancelJobGroup[to cancel a group of active Spark jobs].

 NOTE: `cancelJobGroup` is used exclusively when `SparkExecuteStatementOperation` does `cancel`.